Watch the full in-depth teardown of the PlayStation 5

 An inside look into Sony’s next-generation system was revealed inside a PlayStation Blog post, which the company described as the most “transformative console yet” with “a well thought out, beautifully designed architecture”.

-In the teardown video, Yasuhiro Ootori, VP of mechanical design at Sony Interactive Entertainment, detailed the unique features incorporated into the console and how it all functions to create the most “dramatic” improvement in the company’s history.
+In the teardown video, Yasuhiro Ootori, vice president of mechanical design at Sony Interactive Entertainment, detailed the unique features incorporated into the console and how it all functions to create the most “dramatic” improvement in the company’s history.

 You can watch the full video below:

 The console itself will be 104mm wide, 390mm high, and 260mm, making it much larger than the PS4.
 On the front of the console, owners will find both a USB-A and USB-C slot.
-Turning the console around, the back will consist of two USB-A slots, a LAN port, HDMI slot, and a power in connector.
+Turning the console around, the back will consist of two USB-A slots, a LAN port, HDMI slot, and an AC in connector.

 Ootori then showed viewers how the PS5 can be transferred from vertical to horizontal.
 A base on the bottom of the console can be unscrewed and stored inside the base.
 To ensure it stays upright when horizontal, the stand can be clipped onto one of the sides to balance the console on the surface.